SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 City Hall: Another place that I highly recommend visiting is City Hall.
 While many people stop for pictures outside, you are also welcome to take a look inside.
 This is where you can see their gorgeous marble staircase, the inside of its famous golden dome, and a small history museum on its first floor.
 Click here for details.

 Haas Lilienthal House: Step inside a historic Victorian during your visit to the Haas Lilienthal House.
-A visit here includes a guided tour on its first and second floor as well as a look around it's small basement museum.
+A visit here includes a guided tour of its first and second floors as well as a look around its small basement museum.
 Click here for pictures and additional details on visiting.

 All Hidden Gems: SF is full of other fun hidden gems.
 They range from the antique arcade games at the Musée Mécanique in Fisherman's Wharf to one of the only remaining Octagon Houses still standing in SF.
 Click here for my entire list of hidden gems.